rwtodd/org.rwtodd.crypto.spritz/README.md

 out the `go_version` subdirectory's README.md to see how that went!
 Spoiler
 alert: the coding was great but it ran at half speed compared to scala.

+_Edit: 2015-08-25_: I made a C version to see how much it would trounce the java versoin.
+Surpise: the java was faster.
+I'm a little stumped as to why, since the C version allocates once and the rest is just fread+computation.
+That makes me think fread is the achilles' heel here.
+If anyone can improve it while sticking to the C library (e.g., no `mmap`), I'd be interested in how.

 The class has all the
 methods int he PDF spec, and exposes the ones like `absorb` and `squeeze` that are used to encrypt, decrypt,